skip to Main Content

-This is a provisional schedule for the July 2022 Religious Worlds institute.
-Some details may change — for example, we may need to adjust some of our plans to ensure COVID safety for our site visits — but this schedule will give you a clear sense of content and pacing of the institute.
+This is a provisional schedule for the July 2024 Religious Worlds institute.
+Some details may change, but this schedule will give you a clear sense of content and pacing of the institute.

 Introduction to the Institute